tempflip/CarND-Advanced-Lane-Lines/README.md

 The _fit_line_on_hist_ function takes output from the _hist_slide_ function and returns polynominal coefficients.
 It assumes that the data is already split to left and right side, as well as transposed.

-1. As the data is transposed, so the y-axe shows the distance from the left side of the display, the y-coordinates of the lane-line is coordinated by getting the larges value : `y = np.argmax(p, axis=0)`
+1. As the data is transposed, so the y-axe shows the distance from the left side of the display, the y-coordinates of the lane-line are probably the largest values in the columns : `y = np.argmax(p, axis=0)`
 2. Zero values as filtered out.
-3. Values which are more than 4*STD from the mean, are also filtered out.
+3. Values which are more than 4*standard deviation from the mean, are also filtered out.
-4. Still very extreme jumps in the data (more that 300 pixels between 2 points) are also filtered out.
+4. Very extreme jumps in the data points (more that 300 pixels between 2 points) are also filtered out.
 This is demonstrated on the plots: first plot shows the unfiltered data, while second shows the filtered data.
 5. `np.polyfit` is used on the filtered points.